Replication continuously copies changes from one server (the master) to another (the slave).

 Connect to slave.example.com

-To make the slave easily promoted to a master, set a name for log_bin
+To make the slave easily promoted to a master, set a name for log_bin.
+Also turn on log_slave_updates and rename the relay_log.

 We also want to make sure that no changes accidentally happen on the slave, since they wouldn't be returned to the master, and we'd end up with an inconsistent replication group.
-So we set this server to be read_only
+So we set this server to be read_only, for now.

 slave ~ $ sudoedit /etc/my.cnf